This topic explains how to access the CosyVoice speech synthesis service using a WebSocket connection.

 Use UTF-8 encoding.

-The mathematical expression parsing feature is currently available only for the cosyvoice-v2, cosyvoice-v3-flash, and cosyvoice-v3-plus models.
-This feature supports common mathematical expressions from primary and secondary school, such as basic arithmetic, algebra, and geometry.
+The math expression parsing feature works only with the cosyvoice-v2, cosyvoice-v3-flash, and cosyvoice-v3-plus models.
+It supports common math expressions used in primary and secondary education, including basic arithmetic, algebra, and geometry.

 For more information, see Convert LaTeX formulas to speech.